MirrorShih/LeetCodePicker/README.md

 - `NOTE`: The hackmd note ID to update.
 You can find the note ID in the URL of your note.
 - `TOKEN`: Your hackmd API token.
 You can generate a token by going to your account settings and clicking "Create API token" under "API".
-- `WEBHOOK`: (Optional)The webhook URL (without "https://discord.com/api/webhooks/")to trigger when the LeetCodePicker action is completed.
+- `WEBHOOK`: (Optional)The webhook URL (without "https://discord.com/api/webhooks/" ) to trigger when the LeetCodePicker action is completed.
 This is useful for sending notifications to Discord.

 If you want to receive notifications on a Discord channel when the LeetCodePicker action is completed, you can set up a Discord webhook and add the webhook URL to the `WEBHOOK` secret.